 The True Cost of Addiction vs. Treatment

 Addiction never happens at a “convenient” time, and the cost of treatment is always an unexpected expense.
-But addiction and untreated mental health issues don’t simply get better on their own.
-Unaddressed substance abuse takes a toll in the loss of time, money and personal well-being.
+Addiction and untreated mental health issues don’t simply get better on their own.
+Unaddressed substance abuse takes a toll through loss of time, money and personal well-being.
 The cost rises the longer the issues go untreated.
 When you look at the cost of treatment, it’s important to remember that you are making a lifetime investment.

 Other Treatment Payment Options